DiegoCico/MergeCompaniesAlgorithm/README.md

 ## Notes
 - Ensure geocoding requests do not exceed the rate limits of `Nominatim` by managing retries and delays.
 - Adjust thresholds for name similarity, address similarity, and distance based on the dataset characteristics.

+## License
+This project is **proprietary** and not open for use, distribution, or modification without explicit written permission from the author.